P R A N C I N G M O O S E . C O M

 Is VOLVO Leadership causing the VOLVO brand to Lose it's Soul?

-Is it ONLY about selling NEW CARS NOW?
+Is it ONLY about selling CARS NOW?

-A number of VOLVO dealers have revealed to me over the years that VOLVO Corporate representatives often (unofficially) refer them and other callers to MY VOLVO PAGES if they were calling about the many old body labels that Volvo had stopped supplying.
+A number of VOLVO dealers have revealed to me over the years that VOLVO Corporate representatives often (unofficially) refer them and other callers to MY VOLVO PAGES if they were calling about some of the many old body labels that Volvo had stopped supplying.

 I'm certainly not getting rich making a few enthusiast labels for old Volvos, but it has been something I've become very good at and I have enjoyed being able to help support old Volvo owners and enthusiasts all over the world.